-If you're using WooCommerce on your site, you'll have access to specific segment options to target your marketing campaigns.
+- Country location: if you're using WooCommerce on your site, you'll have access to specific segment options to target your marketing campaigns.
 By selecting "is in country", you can segregate your customers by location.
 You can select from the conditions "any of" or "none of" to include or exclude countries.
 Note it does not require a completed WooCommerce order.

 - The number of orders: create a segment list by defining the number of orders made.
 The conditions are limited to "equals", "not equals", "more than X" or "less than X" in a delimited time frame.

-You can also segment your subscribers by the total amount of money they spent in your shop.
-The conditions are limited to "more than X" and "less than X" in a specific time frame.
+- Total spent: segment your subscribers by the total amount of money they spent in your shop.
+The conditions are limited to "equals", "not equals", "more than X", or "less than X" in a specific time frame.
 Please note that the currency showing up here would be the one you previously selected in your store from the WooCommerce settings.

 or "Any of the following conditions" (any rule applies):

 We don't have any limits to adding all the conditions you want; however, MailPoet won't create a segment that takes longer than 20 seconds to calculate.
 That means that if the server where your website is hosted is fast and powerful enough to process all the conditions in 20 seconds, then you won't have any limit on the number you would like to set for that segment.